arnavgautam/TreeHacks2015/HOLs/HOL-DebuggingCloudServices/HOL.md

 	_Viewing the cloud service in Server Explorer_

 1. In the **Cloud Services** node, examine the role instance status of the hosted service where you deployed the **FabrikamInsurance** application.
-Notice that the label for the deployment slot indicates that IntelliTrace is enabled for this deployment and that the **FabrikamWorker** instance status is shown as “**Unknown**” here too.
+Notice that the label for the deployment slot indicates that IntelliTrace is enabled for this deployment and that the **FabrikamWorker** instance status is shown as **Unknown**.

 	![Fabrikam Insurance Service Instance](Images/service-instance-busy.png?raw=true "Fabrikam Insurance Service Instance")